Gain skills to follow your passion with Jackson College’s entrepreneurship program

 “You have to have a passion for something to become a successful entrepreneur,” said Ron Betzig, director of JC’s entrepreneurship program.
 “Whatever your passion, it will take time and commitment.”

 Those interested in entrepreneurship should start with some self-directed questions.
 Are they comfortable taking risks?
 Any new venture is a risk in itself.
-Those who choose to start for-profit companies must be willing to put in long hours of hard work and go for possibly two or three years with little income while the business gets off the ground and builds a name for itself.
+Those who choose to start for-profit companies must be willing to put in long hours of hard work and go for possibly two or three years with little income while the business gets off the ground.
 They will also need to have money to sustain themselves through those lean years, through either savings, supportive friends and family or professional financing organizations.
 Passion is the most important.

 About the Program

 Jackson College offers an associate degree or certificate in entrepreneurship.
-The program will guide students into identifying their own driving passion, their distinctive talents, and to help them put together a thorough plan for transforming their ideas into reality.
+The program will guide students into identifying their own driving passion, their distinctive talents, and help them craft a thorough plan to bring their ideas into reality.
 Students will draw from a broad range of disciplines and courses, providing them with the analytical tools and diversity of knowledge conducive to thinking like an entrepreneur.
 This breadth of knowledge will be coupled with specific knowledge and expertise in business and entrepreneurial ventures.

 In addition to passion, entrepreneurs need competence and skill in their chosen ventures.
 To be successful, they will need to develop an economic model, understand the needs of a customer base, and engage in the iterative business planning process.
 Entrepreneurship classes will help focus on how to “create your own job” (whether that is an independent venture or within an existing organization), entrepreneurial marketing, brand identity design, and developing an adaptive business model.
 Also, core courses in leadership, accounting, and business law will help equip students to overcome many of the obstacles associated with managing an enterprise.